typelevel/fs2/docs/guide.md

 * `s1` may complete before the error in `s2` is encountered, in which case nothing will be printed and no error will occur.
 * `s2` may encounter the error before any of `s1` is emitted.
 When the error is reraised by `s2`, that will terminate the `merge` and asynchronously interrupt `s1`, and the `take` terminates with that same error.
-* `s2` may encounter the error before any of `s1` is emited, but during the period where the value is caught by `onError`, `s1` may emit a value and the `take(1)` may terminate, triggering interruption of both `s1` and `s2`, before the error is reraised but after the exception is printed!
+* `s2` may encounter the error before any of `s1` is emitted, but during the period where the value is caught by `onError`, `s1` may emit a value and the `take(1)` may terminate, triggering interruption of both `s1` and `s2`, before the error is reraised but after the exception is printed!
 In this case, the stream will still terminate without error.

 The correctness of your program should not depend on how different streams interleave, and once again, you should not use `onError` or other interruptible functions for resource cleanup.
 Use `bracket` or `onFinalize` for this purpose.